aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

 ???+ tip
 	You can use a custom session for retrieving parameters cross-account/region and for snapshot testing.

+	When using VPC private endpoints, you can pass a custom client altogether.
+It's also useful for testing when injecting fake instances.

 === "Custom session"

 	```python hl_lines="2 4 5"